-The move presented the charity with the opportunity to fully integrate their bold new brand principals, including bright design elements, striking printed quotes from people affected by dementia and tactile materials throughout the office accommodation which brought the brand alive, whilst also providing a new location that would minimise the impact on the organisation’s people, thereby enabling them to optimise the delivery of their charitable purpose.
+The move presented the charity with the opportunity to fully integrate their bold new brand principles, including bright design elements, striking printed quotes from people affected by dementia and tactile materials throughout the office accommodation which brought the brand alive.
+The new location also minimises the impact on the organisation’s people, thereby enabling them to optimise the delivery of their charitable purpose.

 43-44 Crutched Friars, London EC3N 2AE